 Once the file is in your possession, proceed to upload it into the wp-content/themes/your-theme/fonts directory.

-Manually incorporating fonts with HTML can pose a challenge, as the HTML <font> tag is considered obsolete in HTML5.
-Presently, individuals rely on CSS properties to modify font-family attributes, colour, style, and other font characteristics.
+Manually incorporating fonts with HTML can pose a challenge, as the HTML tag was deprecated in HTML 4.01 and is obsolete in HTML5, making CSS the recommended approach.
+Presently, individuals rely on CSS properties and HTML font style code to modify font-family attributes, colour, style, and other font characteristics.

-Below is an example of how the inline CSS might look like as an HTML element:
+Below is an example of how the inline CSS might look like an HTML element using basic HTML font style code:

 <h1 style=”color:red;”>Inline CSS in Red</h1>